gNusd/nixos-dotfiles/README.md

+# nixos-dotfiles

+This repo contains both my installation scripts for nixos and my dotfiles.
+My dotfiles are located [here](users/gnus/dotfiles).

-# my installation
+## my installation

+I update this file when I make changes to the `configuration.nix` or anything else in the installation or rebuild process.

+### Pre-installation

-I use gtp partition scheme and btrfs on the main partition and luks to encrypt my main partition.
+I use gtp partition scheme and btrfs on the main partition and luks to encrypt it.
+You can also use another file system like ext4 if you want to then just ignore the subvolume part of the discription.

-## Pre-installation

 ```
 fdisk /dev/path